suixinsuo/olympus-protocol/docs/Using Components.md

 1. First, enable Locker component.

-In kovan or mainnet the component list is already set and the providers have already been updated.
+In Kovan or Mainnet, the component list is already set and the providers have already been updated.
 But in local we need to set this manually.

 ```javascript
 const LockerProvider = artifacts.require("Locker");